One Year GCSE retakes at Rochester Independent College, one of the UK’s top specialist boarding schools. Resit GCSEs and get back on track in 2021

 Rochester Independent College is a boarding school that was established in 1984.
 Students who resit their GCSEs join others in our boarding houses who are doing so from all over the UK and all over the world.

-With GCSE results in 2020 being based on predicted grades we are expecting a great deal of interest in both our one year resit courses and in our short GCSE resit courses over half term to prepare for the autumn sitting of GCSEs.
+With GCSE results in 2021 being based on predicted/teacher assessed grades we are expecting a great deal of interest in both our one year resit courses and in our short GCSE resit courses over half term to prepare for the autumn sitting of GCSEs.
 Please contact us to discuss options.